Definition of Terms

 Freshman: A classification indicating a student has earned 0 to 30 credits.
 For more information, please visit Student Services.

-Full-Time: An enrollment status, for undergraduate students consisting of 12 or more credits and for Graduate students consisting of 6 or more credits.
+Full-Time: An enrollment status, for both Undergraduate and Graduate students consisting of 12 credits or more credits.

 General Education Requirements (GER): A set of competencies, knowledge areas, and perspectives in the liberal arts that Hunter considers essential to the intellectual development of its undergraduates.
 Undergraduates must complete the Core Requirement and three Graduation Requirements (Foreign Language, Writing and Pluralism and Diversity) prior to graduating.
 For more information, please see http://www.hunter.cuny.edu/studentservices/advising and select "Graduation Requirements."

 GPA: Grade Point Average is calculated according to grades earned.
 The Cumulative GPA is determined by the total number of courses completed to date while the Term GPA is the Grade Point Average earned in a given semester/term.
 To determine your GPA, please review the GPA Calculator.

 Grades: Hunter faculty members assign grades according to the traditional system of letter grades (A, B, C, D, and F).
 Each letter grade has a corresponding weight that is used in calculating the Grade Point Average (GPA).
 Some other grades assigned are: CR, NC, W, WA, WU, WN, R, IN, FIN, Y, AUD and Z. For more information on these and other grades assigned, grading policy and grading calculations, please review the Current Grading Structure.